 Pope Pius XII and Pope Paul VI died in this room in 1958 and 1978 respectively.
 Pope John Paul II was criticized for having a swimming pool built here.

-On 21 October 2016, the Apostolic Palace of Castel Gandolfo was opened to the public for viewing.
+On 21 October 2016, the Papal Palace of Castel Gandolfo was opened to the public for viewing.

-A. Yes, the Apostolic Palace is now open to to visitors in 2022.
+A. Yes, the Apostolic Palace is now open to to visitors.

-A. Yes, guests can pre-book their tickets online now to visit the Apostolic Palace and Gardens.
+A. Yes, guests can pre-book their tickets online now to visit the Castel Gandolfo Papal Palace and Gardens.

 A. You can visit the Apostolic Palace, adjoining pontifical gardens and depending on your ticket, you may have access to Villa Barberini and its gardens.

-A. No. You would have to specifically book tickets that include access to the palace and its gardens.
+A. No. You would have to specifically book tickets that include access to the Castel Gandolfo Papal Palace and its gardens.

 A. The palace welcomes visitors on Monday, and Friday between 8.30 AM to 2 PM with final entry at 1 PM and on Saturday from 8.30 AM to 5.30 PM, with final entry at 4.30 PM.